mdasi00/dea-notebooks/USAGE.rst

 - University of Queensland, 2021.
 Code-Based Computing for Geospatial Data: the Digital Earth Australia (DEA) Sandbox platform.
 GEOM3001/7001 Advanced Earth Observation Sciences.
 - University of Tasmania, 2021.
 Remote Sensing: Image Analysis.
 Bachelor of Surveying and Spatial Sciences.
 - University of Tasmania, 2021.
 Spatial Research Project.
 Bachelor of Surveying and Spatial Sciences.
+- Flinders University, 2021.
+Remote Sensing for All Disciplines.
+Bachelor of Applied Geographical Information (Available as coursework Masters).

 Creative works